What is Complement Clause? [6 Types]

 After a week into the tournament, it’s clear who is winning and who is not.

-4. Noun-complement clause
+4. Noun-complement clause or Appositive clause

 The fact that he is not present in such an important meeting speaks volumes of his interest in the project.